mbhynes/seeder/README.md

 ## Crawling Guide

 To populate and manage the database it's helpful to consider 2 distinct operations:
- - An initial data *backfill* in which data from a historical time range is scraped
+ - An initial data *backfill* in which data from a historical time range is scraped.
- - Ongoing *incremental* crawls in which only more recently created and/or updated data is scraped
+ - Ongoing *incremental* crawls in which only more recently created and/or updated data is scraped.

 1. **Initial Backfill**